Why Do Gaming Laptops Look So Bad?

 If you want to use a gaming laptop for professional reasons, or you’re just not a fan of the flashy looks, you may find a few ways to get something simpler and more subtle.

-However, you can do something about the intentional choices designers make based on their target market.
+However, you can do something about designers’ intentional choices based on their target market.

-For instance, you can look for subtle and not flashy versions of gaming laptops.
+For instance, you can look for subtle, not flashy, versions of gaming laptops.

-Yes, they do exist; certain manufacturers have realized that some gamers or other people may like something without bold logos and LED lights.
+Yes, they exist; certain manufacturers have realized that some gamers or people may like something without bold logos and LED lights.

 If you don’t like the flashy gaming laptop you’ve got, you may find specialists who can paint the chassis of your laptop to look sleek and subtle.

-However, this can be costly since removing flashy lights and logos in a professional way can be difficult.
+However, this can be costly since professionally removing flashy lights and logos can be difficult.

 Generally, this is pretty easy to do from your keyboard; you only need to press a combination of buttons.